PeterMackintosh83/squashed/README.md

 ![Manual Testing](assets/images/manual.testing.jpg)

 ### Bugs
 - When deploying my project to Github it would only display in basic form of text with no styling or imagery.
-The reason being that my Stylesheet href was set as ../ when it should have been ./ - Removing the extra . meant the xxxxxxxxxxxxx
+The reason being that my Stylesheet href was set as ../ when it should have been ./ - Removing the extra . meant the stylesheet was able to be located correctly and the styles added as desired.
+- When running my project through W3C HTML Validator the following warning was displayed "Section Lacks Heading" for sections of the index.html and the gallery.html pages.
+This was resolved using code sourced from a software designer on Slack whereby a hidden heading is added to the relevant sections.
+- When running my project through W3C HTML Validator an error was declared on the Sign-up page.
+I had added a label to a descriptive piece of text above the radio buttons when all that was required was a p tag.

 ## Technologies Used
 - HTML5